VladKarpushin/Watermarking_in_Fourier_domain/README.md

 Theory
 ------

-Watermark theory is described in well known Digital Image Processing (Gonsalez) book.
+Watermark theory is described in well known Digital Image Processing (Gonzalez) book.
 Current work offers new watermark embedding method.
 A watermark is modulated first and then added on high frequencies of the host image.

 Result